learn-co-curriculum/selecting-single-elements-lab/README.md

 ## One More

-Quick reminder to make sure you're in the console in the CodePen Scope:
+A quick reminder to make sure you're in the console in the CodePen Scope:

 ![Codepen](https://web-dev-readme-photos.s3.amazonaws.com/js/select-code-pen.gif)